m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 The second part of BGPSEC is a **path attestation**.
 These are a set of signatures that accompany the AS path as it is advertised from one AS to the next.

 ## Autonomous System Path Attestation
-Let’s assume that we have a path with three ASes, and AS 1 wants to advertise prefix `P`.
+Let's assume that we have a path with three ASes, and AS 1 wants to advertise prefix `P`.

 ![](https://assets.omscs.io/31E8B038-43AF-44E6-B183-B8C34150120D.png)

 Each AS also has a private/public key-pair.
-An AS can sign a route with its own private key, and any other AS can check that signature with the signing AS’s public key.
+An AS can sign a route with its own private key, and any other AS can check that signature with the signing AS's public key.

 The BGP announcement from AS 1 to AS 2 will contain the prefix  `P` as well as the AS path, which so far is just `1`.